openconfig/gnsi/authz/README.md

 Implementation of reliable and fast APIs to control remote network-connected device like a switch or a router is not easy due to complexity of the communication over a computer network.
-Fortunately by using `Remote Procedure Call` (`RPC`) technique all (or most) of this complexity can be hidden from a user but because those APIs can be used to create havoc in mission-critical networks not everybody should be able to perform all RPC provided by those management APIs.
+Fortunately, by using `Remote Procedure Call` (`RPC`) technique all (or most) of this complexity can be hidden from a user, but because those APIs can be used to create havoc in mission-critical networks, not everybody should be able to perform all RPCs provided by those management APIs.

 `gNSI.authz` defines an API that allows for configuration of the RPC service on